 One key challenge for boundary sampling is how to determine which samples are around the boundaries.
 Though we can directly compute the distance from each sample to the center of the target class in the latent space and choose those with smaller distances, this approach can be time-consuming, as one needs to compute the center of the target class first and then compute the distance for each sample.
 This problem can be more severe when the dataset's size and dimensionality grow.
 Consequently, a more efficient and effective method is in pursuit.

 To solve this issue, we consider the \textit{confidence score}.
-To be more specific, we inherit the notations from Section~\ref{sec:pipeline} and further assume there exist $K$ classes, i.e. $\mathcal{Y}=\{1,...,K\}$, for simplicity.
+To be more specific, we follow the notations from Section~\ref{sec:pipeline} and further assume there exist $K$ classes, i.e., $\mathcal{Y}=\{1,...,K\}$, for simplicity.
 Let $f(\cdot;\theta)$ denote a classifier with model parameter $\theta$, and the output of its last layer is a vector $z\in \mathbb{R}^K$. \textit{Confidence score} is calculated by applying the softmax function on the vector $z$, i.e. $\boldsymbol{s_c(f(x;\theta))=\sigma(z)}\in [0,1]^K$, where $\sigma(\cdot)$ is the softmax function.

-This confidence score is considered the most accessible uncertainty estimate for deep neural network~\citep{pearce2021understanding}, and is shown to be closely related to the decision boundary~\citep{li2018decision, fawzi2018empirical}.
-Since our primary goal is to identify samples that are closer to the decision boundary, we anticipate finding samples with similar confidence for both the true class\footnote{For a correctly classified sample, the true class possesses the largest score.} and the target class.
-Thus, we can define boundary samples as:
+This confidence score is considered the most accessible uncertainty estimate for deep neural network~\citep{pearce2021understanding} and is shown to be closely related to the decision boundary~\citep{li2018decision, fawzi2018empirical}.
+Since our primary goal is to identify samples that are closer to the decision boundary, we can find samples with similar confidence for both the true class\footnote{For a correctly classified sample, the true class possesses the largest score.} and the target class.
+Thus, we can define boundary samples:

 \begin{definition}[\textbf{Confidence-based boundary samples}] Given a data pair $(x,y)$, model $f(\cdot;\theta)$, a confidence threshold $\epsilon$ and a target class $y'$, if